Individual Therapy in Naples, Florida

 Processing past experiences that continue to shape the present

-This work is relational at its core — grounded in feeling heard, understood, and supported while building insight and resilience over time.
+This work is relational at its core — grounded in feeling heard, understood, and supported while building insight and resilience.

 Eye Movement Desensitization & Reprocessing (EMDR)